Consumer Fraud Complaints in New Jersey

 - Measurable Loss related to the practice

 You need an experienced attorney to navigate the areas of consumer law in New Jersey and under the federal statutes.
 Various attorneys have a varying experience in certain areas of litigation.
 Jonathan Rudnick at Esq. has significant experience in litigating in the automotive industry against car dealerships.
-Not only is he represented consumers against car dealerships but he has represented many salesman a car dealerships with regard to pay plan litigation.
+Not only is he represented consumers against car dealerships, but he has represented many salesmen a car dealership about salesmen and/or finance manager pay plan litigation.
 Pay plan litigation is asserting that the dealership failed to pay their employees properly in violation of a written or non-written pay plan.
 The concepts are the same.

-The New Jersey Consumer Fraud Act and the consumer laws associated with the New Jersey Consumer Fraud Act are an excellent source of remedies for those who have been aggrieved and have sustained losses.
+The New Jersey Consumer Fraud Act and the consumer laws associated with the New Jersey Consumer Fraud Act are an excellent source of remedies for those who have been damaged.